 Scores of established nonprofit organizations in the U.S., including Canine Companions for Independence, 4 Paws for Ability, and Guide Dog Foundation for the Blind, provide service dogs free of charge to those who need them.
 However, the wait time to acquire service animals through these organizations can be lengthy due to high demand and a limited supply of trained service dogs.
 People can spend years waiting for a dog.

 Among the tax deductions you can take for a service dog are the costs of buying, training, and caring for the dog.
-You can also deduct expenses for food, grooming, and veterinary care, according to IRS Publication 502, Medical and Dental Expenses.
+You can also deduct expenses for a service dog’s food, grooming, and veterinary care.
 Note that tax deductions are allowed only for certified service dogs; they don’t apply to other types of therapy animals.

 - Get an instant quote for health insurance plans

 - Find a plan that fits your budget

 - Dangers on the Diamond: Baseball Injuries and MLB Health Insurance - February 23, 2018

 - How Is Healthcare Affected By GOP Tax Bill, Repeal of Net Neutrality Rules? - December 21, 2017